 All students who apply for admission by February 1 and are admitted to Miami University are automatically considered for the many general scholarships we award to incoming freshmen; no separate application is required.
 Priority scholarship consideration is given to those students applying by December 1.
-Most scholarship recipients have scored 26 or better on the ACT or 1170 or better on the SAT CR&M and have a minimum 3.70 g.p.a.
-(4.0 scale).
-In 2011–2012, 76 percent of admitted first-year students were offered an academic or need-based scholarship or university grant.
+Most scholarship recipients have scored 26 or better on the ACT or 1170 or better on the SAT CR&M and have a minimum 3.50 GPA (4.0 scale).

-Scholarships range from $1000 to full tuition and fees.
-Most are multiple-year scholarships that may be renewed with a 3.0 cumulative grade point average.
+Scholarships range from $1,000 to full tuition.
+Most are multiple-year scholarships that may be renewed with a 3.0 cumulative GPA.
 While all scholarships are based on academic merit, some scholarships also require financial need.
 For these scholarships, your financial need may influence both your ability to receive a scholarship and the amount of the award.
-(We determine whether or not a student has financial need based on the results of the FAFSA).
+We determine whether or not a student has financial need based on the results of the FAFSA.

 You can find more financial aid information for first-year (high school) students via the One Stop for Student Success Services by visiting MiamiOH.edu/OneStop, sending an email to OneStop@MiamiOH.edu, or calling 513-529-0001.